-Investment in employee mental health is increasingly important.
-Civica now has 50 current Mental Health Champions trained to support colleagues in the workplace.
+Investment in employee mental health and wellbeing is increasingly important.
+Civica now has 60 Mental Health Champions across the globe, trained to support colleagues in the workplace.
+We run regular Health and Wellbeing virtual 1:1's with our partner provider Sander's Fitness, focussed on improving mental and physical health and new resolutions sessions.

 We work with charity Young Enterprise for employees to mentor and inspire young people to consider a career in technology.
 Our Coding for Kids scheme, launched and developed by a female graduate, has involved several schools across Northern Ireland.
+In 2021, we held our first Northern Ireland Digital Awareness Week, successfully reaching hundreds of school children across the region and encouraging careers in technology and coding from an early age.